 – Data collection OR therapy (Can you do two things effectively in the same moment?)

 – Why more isn’t always MORE!

-– Why consistency is key (ie. Collect data at the start of your session every week, OR the end every week, but don’t switch it up!)
+– Why consistency is key (i.e., collect data at the start of your session every week OR at the end every week, but don’t switch it up!)

 – How to collect pure data